During the time of the military junta in Greece from 1967 to 1974, Greek composer and activist Mikis Theodorakis’ music was banned.

 Did I have the wrong address?
 No, I was sure I was in the right location.

-Instead of walking into a place for which I had great affection, one that offered a feeling of family and hospitality, I was standing in front of a disco – cold, and screaming the kind of change I found sad and tasteless, and incongruous with the culture and tradition of the Plaka.
+Instead of walking into a place for which I had great affection, one that offered a feeling of family and hospitality, I was standing in front of a disco—cold and screaming the kind of change I found sad and tasteless and incongruous with the culture and tradition of Plaka.

-Drinking Greek wines, retsina and beer — and on our ship’s return in the late Fall, even eating turkey “because it’s your Thanksgiving” — and listening to the wonderful folk melodies played by “our” trio… all had disappeared.
+Drinking Greek wines, retsina, and beer and, on our ship’s return in the late Fall, even eating turkey “because it’s your Thanksgiving” and listening to the wonderful folk melodies played by “our” trio—that had all disappeared.

 I was frozen in my steps.
 I stood there deflated, feeling adrift and very alone.
 My anchor had come loose and my ship had sailed away.

 I continued on, hoping to find a place that could replicate “my” taverna’s good food and music.
 But all I found was a small restaurant that had recorded music, hoping to appease the tourists with some semblance of the Greek experience they all fantasized about.

 In the next couple of days, I connected with two young women from Canada and Switzerland and ferried out to the sun-drenched island of Skiathos.
 There, I met Yannis, a Greek guitarist, and his wife, Marie.

 Yannis and I played music during much of the week we were there.
 Each time, I would ask him for a song by Theodorakis, and, each time, he would politely refuse.